ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-camera-trigger-setup.rst

 Once clicked, you should hear or see the camera expose.
 If the camera does not expose, check the following:

--  Correct Orientation of cables (ie, Shutter Wire is connected to the SIGNAL pin on the correct port of the flight controller and Ground is connected to Ground)
+-  Correct Orientation of cables (ie, Shutter Wire is connected to the SIGNAL pin on the correct port of the autopilot and Ground is connected to Ground)
 -  Camera is On and not in an Error State
 -  Camera lens is not too close to an object which may cause it to be unable to autofocus and expose